 China still lags other leading economies in OFDI—how do trade and investment contribute to global economic power?

 Together, FDI and trade illustrate the extent of China’s economic influence.
 These two flows represent the four major components of a country’s transactions in the global economy: exports, imports, inbound FDI (foreign investment into a country), and outbound FDI (foreign investment out of a country).
 In the case of China, trade patterns indicate its high volume of exports and its growing imports, which are particularly significant to commodity markets.
-Large FDI inflows supported, and continue to support, China’s economic development.
-Conversely, OFDI from China is relatively low when compared with other major economies.
+Large FDI inflows have always supported China’s economic development.
+Conversely, OFDI from China is relatively low compared to other major economies.
 While low OFDI levels support domestic production, they also indicate a potential weakness within the Chinese market.

-China is commonly referred to as the “world’s factory,” and for good reason.
+China is commonly referred to as the “world’s factory,” for good reason.
 Government and foreign investment have historically supported China’s manufacturing sector by expanding industrial capacity and attracting additional trade from abroad.
 This investment has fueled the Chinese export market, which has played a critical role in China’s economic development.
-In 2001, the year of China’s ascension to the World Trade Organization (WTO), exports accounted for approximately 20 percent of China’s GDP.
+When China ascended to the World Trade Organization (WTO) in 2001, exports accounted for approximately 20 percent of China’s GDP.
 This number soared in 2006 and 2007, when exports peaked at roughly 35 percent of China’s GDP.

 The past decade witnessed a significant shift in the makeup of the Chinese economy.
 With export growth rates peaking in the mid-2000s, exports fell as a share of Chinese GDP.
 This decline has been attributed to lower rates of domestic migration, rising coastal wages and other inputs, and lower global demand following the 2008 global financial crisis.
 As exports have decreased as a share of China’s GDP, imports have increased.
-China is now a major importer and China’s import growth has outpaced export growth since 2007.
 During its stimulus program in 2010, China consumed 20 percent of the world’s nonrenewable energy resources, 23 percent of the world’s major agricultural crops, and 40 percent of the world’s base metals.
+China is now a major importer and, since 2007, China’s import growth has outpaced export growth.

 The reason the Chinese can fund the Belt and Road initiative, the reason they gave money to the Asian Infrastructure Bank, the reason they gave money to the BRICS bank, the reason their companies are competitive in these projects is very low cost financing out of their foreign exchange reserves[.]

-Imports have helped drive the growth of the Chinese economy, which as of 2014 became the largest in the world in terms of purchasing power.
-Chinese imports have a considerable impact on the global economy; slowing Chinese growth rates have recently led to a drop in global commodity prices.
-However, high inflows of trade and FDI also present vulnerabilities.
-China’s ever-increasing need for foreign petroleum leaves it susceptible to external political variables.
-Similarly, bilateral tension between Japan and China resulted in a 42.2 percent drop in Japanese FDI into China over the first five months of 2014.
+In 2014, China became the largest economy in the world in terms of purchasing power, as a result of strong import-driven growth.
+China’s imports formed a key part of the global economy such that in 2014, the country’s slowing growth rate was matched by a corresponding drop in global commodity prices.
+However, high inflows of trade and FDI present vulnerabilities.
+For example, China’s reliance on foreign petroleum leaves it susceptible to external political variables.
+Similarly, bilateral tension over the Senkaku/Diaoyu Islands led to an over 40 percent reduction Japanese FDI into China during the early months of 2014.

 How do regional economic structures affect China’s trade relations?